By Jean-Christophe Bouramoué

 What is Data Mesh?

 Data Mesh is a new way of organizing data that aims to overcome the limitations of traditional approaches.
-Rather than having a centralized team in charge of managing all data, the Data Mesh proposes a decentralized approach, transferring data ownership to data producers, who are the real experts in the field..
+Rather than having a centralized team in charge of managing all data, the Data Mesh proposes a decentralized approach, transferring data ownership to the data producers, who are the real experts in the field.

 Data producers are grouped by functional area.
 Each functional area is responsible for managing its own data.